BiTE® technology: designed to ENGAGE T CELLS TO FIGHT CANCER

 Cytotoxic T cells play an important role in the body’s immune defense by identifying and eliminating cancer cells; however, cancer cells can develop mechanisms to evade T-cell recognition and destruction.4-6

 Bispecific T-cell Engager (BiTE®) technology is designed to overcome cancer cells’ evasion of the immune system by engaging patients’ own T cells to directly target cancer cells.
-BiTE® molecules are engineered from two flexibly linked, single-chain antibodies, with one designed to specifically target a selected tumor-associated antigen and the other targeting CD3 found on T cells.4,7,8
+BiTE® molecules comprise of two flexibly linked, single-chain antibodies, with one designed to bind specifically to a selected tumor-associated antigen and the other to bind CD3 found on T cells.4,7,8

-This versatile technology is engineered with the goal of delivering off-the-shelf therapies that direct patients’ own T cells to target a tumor-associated antigen, activating their cytotoxic potential.4,7 Currently being investigated in multiple solid and hematological malignancies, BiTE® technology aims to close the space between tumors and treatment.4
+This versatile technology is engineered with the goal of delivering off-the-shelf therapies that direct patients’ own T cells to tumor cells, activating their cytotoxic potential.4,7 Currently being investigated in multiple solid and hematological malignancies, BiTE® technology aims to close the space between tumors and T cells.4

 Search our clinical trials.